guhan/zerotociso/docs/USSECMODES.md

 ## Multilevel:
   - Some users do not have valid security for all info
-  - each user must have access approval for all information they will access on the system
+  - Must have access approval for _all information they will access on the system_
-  - each user must have a _valid need to know_
+  - Must have a _valid need to know_